racheldilley1/coding-language-predictor/README.md

 ### Data:

-Over 70,000 records used to create the model were collected from 2019 and 2020 [Stack Overflow Data](https://insights.stackoverflow.com/survey).
+Over 70,000 records used to create the model were collected from 2019 and 2020 [Stack Overflow survey data](https://insights.stackoverflow.com/survey).
 A [county dataset](https://www.kaggle.com/fernandol/countries-of-the-world#__sid=js0) was used to get data for the region feature.

 -----------------

 ### Results Summary:

+A gradient boosting model was chosen with hyperparameters of  estimators, max depth, learning rate, subsample, minimum child weight, and column sample by tree to optimize for F1.
+On the test data, the model had an F1 of and an ROC AUC of .